Multiscale Dynamics of Gravity Waves (MS-GWaves)

 MultiScale Dynamics of Gravity Waves is a DFG funded research group (FOR1898).

 Aim of the research unit (RU) is to gain insight into the multi-scale dynamics of internal gravity waves of the atmosphere, with respect to their spatial, temporal and spectral distribution as well as to the corresponding physical processes.
 This will lead to an improved representation of gravity waves in weather forecast and climate models which will increase the reliability of global weather and climate prediction.
 Research is organised under the three topics distribution, processes and impact related to gravity waves.
 This will be pursued by theory development, modeling, laboratory experiments, and field campaigns, using radar, lidar and airborne measurements.
 The research unit is laid out for two phases of three years each.
-Funding for the first phase is granted and will last until end of 2018.
+Funding for the second phase is granted and will last until end of 2021.

 - An enhanced and deepened overview of the spatial, temporal and spectral distribution of GWs in the atmosphere.